-The Orthometric Height is the height of a point - usually on the on the earth's surface, measured as a distance along the curved local plumb line and normal to gravity from the reference surface to that station.
-The official US vertical datum is NAVD 88.
+The Orthometric Height is the height of a point-usually on the Earth's surface, measured as a distance along the curved local plumb line and normal to gravity from the reference surface to that station.
+The official U.S. vertical datum is NAVD 88.
 Heights above or below that datum can be obtained through GNSS methods by using the current hybrid geoid model and the NAD 83 ellipsoid heights.